 Local Days are hosted at Association Netball Courts.
 All Association addresses can be found here.

 What is the maximum number of players per team?

 The maximum number is 12 players nominated for a team.

 There is no recommended ratio in this age group.
-Mixed netball team guidelines only commence in adult competitions.
+Mixed netball team guidelines only commence from 13+ years.